What to Do on a 10-Day Trip With Your Family in Croatia

 Families receive personalised holiday tips and activity recommendations at the Experience Concierge desk.

+Booking early and organising your holiday ahead of time makes a huge difference for families, because you get access to the best family rooms and interconnecting options, which disappear quickly in peak season.
 It also means you can choose the guides and activities that suit kids best – whether that’s a private boat day, a national park excursion, or a flexible city tour tailored to short attention spans.
 Most importantly, early planning dramatically lowers stress: once the backbone of the trip is in place, the only decisions left are the fun ones, like which ice-cream flavour to try next.

 Croatia is Made for Families

 Croatia is made for families: safe, welcoming, easy to navigate and endlessly beautiful.
-With a smart route that links Istria, Rab, Makarska, Hvar and Dubrovnik, and a bit of early planning, you can see a surprising amount in just ten days, without feeling like you’re on a race.
+With a smart route that links Istria, Makarska, and Dubrovnik, and a bit of early planning, you can see a surprising amount in just ten days, without feeling like you’re on a race.

 Share on